South Ukraine Nuclear Power Plant

-Fuel supply
+History

+Since 1992, it has been guarded by the 4th NPP Protection Battalion.

 The main supplier of fuel for nuclear power plants in Ukraine has been TVEL, with whom NNEGC signed a contract for the supply of nuclear fuel for Ukrainian WMR in 1997 until 2010.

 Under a US-Ukrainian initiative to reduce Ukraine's dependency on Russia for fuel, tied to the dismantling of its nuclear weapon arsenal, Energoatom had been using reactor core of unit 3 to test nuclear fuel produced by Westinghouse Electric Company in Västerås in Sweden, mixed with Russian assemblies.
 In August 2005, it was loaded with the first six experimental fuel assemblies produced by Westinghouse together with Russian fuel for a period of pilot operation.
 The pilot runs were "deemed unsuccessful, with Energoatom claiming manufacturing defects in the fuel led to a lengthy unscheduled outage at two of the units, while Westinghouse said that errors had been made during fuel loading".

 Nevertheless, in 2008, Energoatom signed a fuel supply contract with Westinghouse to supply 630 nuclear fuel assemblies to its three reactors starting in 2011.
 Westinghouse shipped a reload batch of 42 fuel assemblies for the 3 units in mid-2009 to last for three years of commercial operation.

 In June 2010, Energoatom signed a long-term fuel supply contract with Russia's TVEL for its nuclear reactor fleet.
 Earlier, Rosatom had offered a substantial discount to Ukraine if it signed up with TVEL for 20 years.
 During trial use of Westinghouse manufactured fuel in 2012, the fuel became deformed and caused serious damage to the reactor.
 On 11 April 2014, after the Russian annexation of Crimea, the fuel contract with Westinghouse was extended through 2020.
 The fuel will be made at the fuel fabrication facility in Västerås.

+According to Ukraine, Russian troops were advancing to the plant in the 2022 Russian invasion of Ukraine, but were repelled in the March 2022 Battle of Voznesensk.
+On 19 September 2022, the power plant was reportedly hit by Russian artillery.
+A missile exploded about 300 metres from the reactors, blowing out windows in the buildings and damaging a neighbouring hydroelectric power station.
+Nuclear reactors were not damaged.

+On May 8, 2024, preparatory work began at the South Ukraine Nuclear Power Plant for the construction of two new power units, No. 4 and No. 5, using the American AP1000 technology by Westinghouse.

+Impact on Chernobyl disaster

+At around 2pm on 25th April 1986, one of the reactors reportedly scrammed due to an incident.
+This suddenly took out around 800 MWe out of the grid.
+This partly led to the grid controller calling for the delay in the rundown of Chernobyl Nuclear Power Plant unit 4 until midnight.
+This caused the RBMK core of unit 4 to get excessively poisoned with Xenon 135 isotope causing the disaster.